 When you create the highest quality content, it not only satisfies readers more, but it also makes other site owners more likely to agree to link to it.

-Step 3: Get High Quality Links Through an Email Outreach Campaign
+Step 3: Get High‐Quality Links Through an Email Outreach Campaign

 Once I had a decent number of prospects, it was simply a matter of sending an email telling them that I had a new and improved guide that would fit well on their page.
 I also pointed out any broken links on the page to improve my success rate.
-A good email outreach strategy is crucial here.

-In total I sent 232 emails and obtained 15 links, for a 6.5% success rate.
+In total, I sent 232 emails and obtained 15 links, for a 6.5% success rate.
 This is decent; some niches will be slightly worse, and some will be a bit better.

 Overall, I was able to pick up some very high‐quality backlinks:

 Step 4: Profit?
 (Wait for rankings)